cleankod/currency-rate-converter/README.md

 * Caching the NBP API results.
 * Circuit-breaker for the NBP API client.
 * Better logging with traceability.
-* Test coverage report.
+* Test coverage report. ✔ (Added plugin jacoco, report can be found in the folder build/reports/jacoco)
-* Auto generating REST API docs.
+* Auto generating REST API docs. ✔
+  (The openapi specification is available after application start on address http://localhost:8080/swagger/currency-rate-converter-0.1.yml)
-* Integration tests with the real NBP API.
+* Integration tests with the real NBP API. ✔
-* Replace Spring Framework with a different one. ✔️
+* Replace Spring Framework with a different one. ✔️ (Replaced with micronaut framework.)
 * The proposed architecture is not perfect.
-Suggest improvements.
+Suggest improvements. ✔

+## Suggested improvements

+* Classes FindAccountAndConvertCurrencyUseCase and FindAccountUseCase should be renamed to not contain verb in the name.
+* Class Money doesn't need method convert.
+* Separate the conversion service and NBP client